pmanzoni/pycom_mesh/README.md

 Based on this https://docs.pycom.io/tutorials/lora/lora-mesh.html

 A two nodes mesh.
+Execute the code in two different LoPys.
+The node will start building the mesh.
-Once nodes see each other start sending "hello" messages using UDP.
+Once nodes see each other start, they start sending "hello" messages using UDP.